 When at all possible, writers should avoid off-the-record information.
 When a source wants to reveal information off-the-record, determine if the source means the information is background (information the source does not want attributed to him or her but which may be used if confirmed elsewhere) or confidential (information which may not be used at all).

 If it is background it may be accepted, if confidential the writer should decline the information.
 If writers are not sure whether they should hear information they should discuss the matter with their respective editors first.
 Information accepted as background must be verified by at least two other sources prior to publication.
-No anonymous sources are allowed in The Appalachian, so at least one source must be willing to be quoted on the record.
+Rarely are anonymous sources allowed in The Appalachian, so at least one source must be willing to be quoted on the record.

 Profanity and obscenities should be avoided unless the editor determines a compelling reason for their inclusion.
 (Refer to the The Associated Press Stylebook and Libel Manual concerning usage.)